spinicist/riesling/docs/intro.rst

 Examples
 --------

 A `tutorial notebook <https://github.com/spinicist/riesling-examples/tutorial.ipynb>`_ can be run interactively at on `MyBinder <https://mybinder.org/v2/gh/spinicist/riesling-examples/HEAD?filepath=tutorial.ipynb>`_.
 This explains the various steps required to generate a simulated phantom dataset and then reconstruct it.
-You will need to reduce the matrix size to 64 to run with MyBinder's RAM limit.

 Input Data
 ----------